United States Program

 Freedom of Assembly

-The ability to protest is a cornerstone of U.S. democracy.
+The right of peaceful assembly is a cornerstone of U.S. democracy.
 Browse ICNL’s resources on current threats to the right of assembly in the United States, including legislative briefers, analyses, and reports.

 ICNL's U.S. Protest Law Tracker - landing page button